ddev/ddev/docs/users/step-debugging.md

 * Then change your IDE's configuration to listen on the new port.

-NOTE: If you are not using the latest version of DDEV or if you are using a PHP version below PHP7.2, you will be using Xdebug version 2.x, instead of 3.x.
+NOTE: If you are using a PHP version below PHP7.2, you will be using Xdebug version 2.x, instead of 3.x.
 In that case the port config should be `xdebug.remote_port` instead.

 ### Troubleshooting Xdebug